-Knowing the ins and outs of your heating and cooling equipment can help you prevent expensive breakdowns and unwanted repairs while keeping the system performing at an optimal level.
+Knowing the ins and outs of your heating and cooling equipment can help you prevent expensive breakdowns and unwanted repairs while keeping your equipment performing at an optimal level.

-The Most Important Parts of Your HVAC System
+The Most Important Parts of Your Heating & Cooling System

 If you take the time to really examine your heating and cooling system, you’ll notice six particular components: